-Development funding* of £25,000 has been awarded to support the Foundationâ€™s plans to apply for a restoration grant of £135,800 at a second phase of the project.
-The Foundation is currently engaging in a major fundraising drive for the preservation of the building.
+A restoration grant of some £ 136,000 has been awarded to support the repairs to the roofs in order to make them weathertight.
 The project is being guided by the Borough of Poole Conservation Officer of the Planning and Regeneration Service.
 Historic England agreed to list the church on the Heritage at Risk List it publishes annually to assist the owners of heritage structures in need of major restoration.

-The project aims to carry out essential repairs to the roof, windows and walls, while documenting the process for future use by similar organisations struggling with heritage buildings.
+After the essential repairs to the roof, further repairs will involve windows and walls, while documenting the process for future use by similar organisations struggling with heritage buildings.
 As well as being the centre of parish life, the church continues to be available for performances by choirs and musicians and guided tours may be arranged for groups from schools and interested organisations.

 The project will make it possible for more people to engage with the building, both as a place of worship and as an outstanding architectural and artistic testimony to the Arts & Crafts movement of the early 20th century.

-Commenting on the award, Father Chrysostom, the Parish priest, said: "We're delighted that the Heritage Lottery Fund has given us this support.
+Commenting on the award, Father Chrysostom, the Parish priest, said: "We're delighted that the Heritage Fund has given us this support.
 The church attracts a growing number of parishioners, and we hope to get the building fit and ready for the next 100 years."

-His Eminence Metropolitan Silouan, the Archbishop of the Antiochian Orthodox Christian Archdiocese of the British Isles and Ireland, added: "I am happy that the Heritage Lottery Fund is supporting one of our parishes in the UK, to ensure that the rapidly growing parish can continue to worship in this splendid building."
+His Eminence Metropolitan Silouan, the Archbishop of the Antiochian Orthodox Christian Archdiocese of the British Isles and Ireland, added: "I am happy that the Heritage Fund is supporting one of our parishes in the UK, to ensure that the rapidly growing parish can continue to worship in this splendid building."